 Parasites can determine whether your German shepherd’s coat will be shiny or dull.
 Thus, consider checking your dog’s coat now and then for parasites like ticks, fleas, and mites.

-Intestinal parasites can also take a toll on your shepherd’s fantastic coat.
-Consider visiting your vet.
-Your vet will do a fecal float to check for any traces of intestinal worms.
+Intestinal parasites can also affect your shepherd’s wonderful coat.
+Consider seeing the vet.
+Your vet can check for parasites.

 Regular Vet Visits